CollenMaine/BulkEmailer/README.md

-Made with Windows Forms
+Made with Windows Forms.
-The users and their emails are pulled from Firebase Realtime database
+The users and their emails are pulled from Firebase Realtime database.